fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3a.md

 })
 ```

 We need a unique id for the note.
 First, we find out the largest id number in the current list and assign it to the _maxId_ variable.
 The id of the new note is then defined as _maxId + 1_.
 This method is not recommended, but we will live with it for now as we will replace it soon enough.

 The current version still has the problem that the HTTP POST request can be used to add objects with arbitrary properties.
 Let's improve the application by defining that the <i>content</i> property may not be empty.
-The <i>important</i> and <i>date</i> properties will be given default values.
+The <i>important</i> property will be given default value false.
 All other properties are discarded:

 ```js
 const generateId = () => {